tmikeschu/talks/decks/mds/presenter_that_2019.md

 - ![inline](https://upload.wikimedia.org/wikipedia/commons/thumb/a/aa/TED_three_letter_logo.svg/1200px-TED_three_letter_logo.svg.png)

 ^ My name is Mike Schutte.
-I live in Detroit where my partner Hannah and I look after our lovely 119 year old baby made of bricks, wood, and a basement that takes in water.
-I wrote my first program in the summer of 2016 and have loved it ever since.
-I am a front end engineer at TED, and my training is based on Ruby and Ruby on Rails.
+For anything that has a username I am tmikeschu, which can luckily be said using emojis.
+I live in Detroit with my now fiancée in our 119 year-old house.
+I am originally from out west, Wyoming Montana Washington and Colorado, so you can imagine I am a big lover of big sky and wild places.
+I play guitar and piano and I sing.
+Ask me about the Avett Brothers.
+I love running long distances and biking around urban areas.
+I help spread cool ideas doing front-end stuff at TED.

 ---